 Utopian/ Dystopian literature is a rapidly growing sub-genre of popular fiction.
 Authors often use utopias to convey a message about the world we live in today.

 Dystopias are extremely flawed societies.
-In this genre, the setting is often a fallen society, usually occurring after a large scale war, or other horrific event, that caused chaos in the former world.
+In this genre, unlike other literature genres, the setting is often a fallen society, usually occurring after a large scale war, or other horrific event, that caused chaos in the former world.
 In many stories this chaos gives rise to a totalitarian government that assumes absolute control.
 The flaws in this sort of a dystopia are center around oppression and restrictions on freedom by central authorities.
 Lord of the Flies has some of these characteristics, but the frightening aspects are as much in breakdown of society, as the overwhelming power of a central authority.

 For more information and elements of this genre see our article: “Teaching Dystopia”.